TheGoatReeder/School-Shtuff/README.txt

-Various School Projects. no need to poke aroound in here.
+Various School Projects. no need to poke around in here.